hdShang/arxiv-daily/docs/cs-AI/2025-05-13/papers/250508744v1-deepmath-creative-a-benchmark-for-evaluating-mathematical-creativity.md

 ---
 layout: default
-title: DeepMath-Creative: A Benchmark for Evaluating Mathematical Creativity of Large Language Models
+title: "DeepMath-Creative: A Benchmark for Evaluating Mathematical Creativity of Large Language Models"
 ---

 # DeepMath-Creative: A Benchmark for Evaluating Mathematical Creativity of Large Language Models